Book review of Daniel Goleman’s ‘Emotional Intelligence’

 The book didn’t really contain the essence of the major shifts in human consciousness that we are currently undergoing.
 So it came across as a bit ‘dry’.
 Sticking to left brain scientific studies (mechanistic parts model) is lop sided and not progressive in today’s age.
 The book I believe misses a holistic flavour and the right brain experience that makes a book rich, energetic, passionate and alive.
 Goleman did not in my mind infuse his emotions into the book enough.
 He only does this in little flashes in predictable places at the end of each major chapter.

-As we say in P.S.H., the ‘let it happen’ mind was not flowing.
+As we say, the ‘let it happen’ mind was not flowing.
 Instead he was ‘making it happen’ using conscious left brain research studies for all the building blocks.
 But that’s understandable.

 A review of the parts.